7 Reasons Why 81% of Cultural Changes Fail

 Let's talk about success

-The good news is that the median for success varies massively from 19%-81% depending on the type of change we are looking to make.
+The good news is that, according to a change management research, the median for success varies massively from 19%-81%, depending on the change we want to make.

-Cultural change is with a 19% success rate the most ambitious goal for businesses.
+Cultural change has a 19% success rate, the most ambitious goal for businesses.
 Luckily, this doesn’t stop us from trying.
 We observe a shift to a customer-centric, change-agile and innovative culture across many industries.

 survey about cultural change failure

-So, what do we even mean by change failure?
+So, why change management fails?
+What do we even mean by change failure?

 • Shortfalls: The project doesn’t achieve its benefits